jorgeurban/self_scaled_algorithms_pinns/README.md

 # How to use

+In order to use the codes associated with each of the examples, you should first download the codes “modified_minimize.py” and “modified_optimize.py”, and then replace respectively the scripts “_minimize.py” and “_optimize.py” by these two files.
+You will find the scripts “_minimize.py” and “_optimize.py” in the "optimize" folder where you have Scipy installed.

 # IMPORTANT
 This repository contains modified versions of two scripts from the ‘optimize’ package within the Scipy library [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html).
 Specifically, the scripts named ‘_optimize.py’ and ‘_minimize.py’ have been modified.
 The original codes can be found in [scipy](https://github.com/scipy/scipy/tree/main/scipy/optimize).